ErkkoV/Tusebo_laskutin/readME.md

 python C:/Projects/Tusebo_laskutin/generate.py
 ```

 This will read the `emails.csv` and `laskut.csv` files, generate reference numbers, create PDFs for each customer, and save them in the `laskut` folder.
-The bill filenames will include the customer name, date, and the reference number.
+The bill filenames will include bill type, customer name and date.

 ---